knative/docs/docs/eventing/flows/sequence/sequence-reply-to-sequence/README.md

 ### Create the Knative Services

-Change `default` to create the steps in the Namespace where you want resources created as in the following example:
+Change `default` in the following command to create the steps in the namespace where you want resources created:

 ```yaml
 apiVersion: serving.knative.dev/v1